 Unfortunately, both the California Supreme Court and the Ninth Circuit Court of Appeals have ruled that PAGA claims may not be waived as a part of an employment arbitration agreement.
 See Smigelski v.
 PennyMac Financial Services, Inc., CA3.
 On the positive side, it is settled in the California courts that the nonparty employees who were included as other “aggrieved” employees, as well as the State (LWDA), are bound by judgments in PAGA claims.
 In other words, if the original plaintiff settles or obtains a judgement, or there is a dismissal with prejudice, the facts may not be re-litigated by any of the parties.
 See Amalgamated Transit Union, Local 1756, AFL-CIO v.
 Superior Court (2009) 46 Cal.
 4th 993.

 It is imperative, though, that an employer consult our experienced Employment Litigation Defense Attorneys if they have any questions about compliance with California Labor Code or if they receive notice of a PAGA claim in any form.
 By far, an employer’s best defense in avoiding significant exposure under a PAGA claim is to regularly review and update internal policies, handbooks and procedures, to ensure their business practices comply with the ever-changing California employment and labor laws.
-The sooner our experienced Attorneys at Gehres Law Group get involved, the more likely we will be successful in assisting your Company in avoiding the worst possible outcome.
+The sooner our experienced Attorneys at Gehres Law Library get involved, the more likely we will be successful in assisting your Company in avoiding the worst possible outcome.
 Contact us today for a complimentary consultation.